 Policy and contract charges include fees charged on indexed universal life products, variable annuities, premium loads, cost of insurance charges, surrender charges and rider charges.
-Policy and contract charges increased \$111 million, or 17%, to \$759 million in 2019 from \$648 million in 2018.
-This increase was driven by growth in overall account value due primarily to continued strong sales of indexed universal life products.
+Policy and contract charges increased \$89 million, or 12%, to \$848 million in 2020 from \$759 million in 2019.
+This increase was driven by growth in overall account value, primarily our indexed universal life products, as well as higher surrender charge revenues for both indexed universal life products and equity indexed annuity products.
+Surrender charge revenues for annuities were partially offset by market value adjustment expense, which is reported in other income (losses).

-Mutual Fund Commissions, Fees and Other Income
+Commissions, Fees and Other Income (Losses)

-Mutual fund commissions consist of dealer concessions earned by the Company's affiliated broker-dealer, Equity Services, Inc. Other income includes revenues from reinsurance, corporate owned life insurance and miscellaneous fee income.
-Revenues from mutual fund commissions, fees and other income decreased to \$78 million in 2019 from \$82 million in 2018, primarily due to decrease in reinsurance related other income.
+Commissions consist of dealer concessions earned by the Company's affiliated broker-dealer, Equity Services, Inc. Other income (losses) include revenues from reinsurance, change in cash surrender value of corporate owned life insurance ("COLI") and miscellaneous fee income.
+Revenues from commissions, fees and other income decreased to \$68 million in 2020 from \$78 million in 2019, primarily due to market value adjustment expense on certain indexed annuities surrendered prior to maturity, and a decrease in reinsurance related revenue.